eknaub/nodejs-mini-message-board/README.md

 # Node.js Mini Message Board

 This project is a simple message board application built using Node.js and Express.
-It allows users to post and view messages.
+It allows users to post, view, and delete messages.

 ## Project Structure